nrfconnect/sdk-nrf/samples/nrf9160/memfault/README.rst

           mflt               mflt_nrf           nrf_clock_control  resize
           shell

 #.
-Explore the available Memfault shell commands by issuing the command ``mflt help``.
+Learn about the available Memfault shell commands by issuing the command ``mflt help``.
 #.
 Press **Button 1** or **Button 2** to trigger a stack overflow or a NULL pointer dereference, respectively.
 #.
-In a web browser, navigate to `Memfault`_, sign in and follow the instructions in `Memfault documentation <Memfault Docs_>`_ to view the uploaded data.
-   Note that the symbol file for the sample must be uploaded for Memfault to parse the information.
-   The symbol file is located at the following path: :file:`<sample folder>/build/zephyr/zephyr.elf`.
+Explore the Memfault user interface to look at the errors and metrics that has been sent from your device.

 Dependencies